plojyon/resolwe-bio-py/docs/contributing.rst

 Installing prerequisites
 ========================

-Make sure you have Python_ (2.7 or 3.4+) installed on your system.
+Make sure you have Python_ 3.6+ installed on your system.
 If you don't have it yet, follow `these instructions
 <https://docs.python.org/3/using/index.html>`__.

 .. _Python: https://www.python.org/